-Inwards investment
+Inward investment

-Inwards investment makes a distinct and significant impact on Scotland's economy at both a national and regional level.
+Inwards investment is one of the cornerstones of the economy, making a distinct and significant impact on Scotland's economy at both a national and regional level.

 The Scottish Government's Inwards Investment Plan (IIP) highlights that foreign-owned companies typically pay higher wages than Scottish or rUK-owned firms, particularly in sector such as primary industries, other services, transport, and professional services.
 See Table 3.